ptribble/jdk-sunos-patches/jdk16/jdk-jdk-16-18/README-sparc.txt

 Changes in this release:

+In thread_solaris_x86.hpp, we had to remove last_Java_fp and set_last_Java_fp, but those don't exist on sparc so nothing to do.

+From s390, need to implement the 2 call_VM -> call_VM_leaf changes

+And add the Address(Register base, ByteSize disp) : change And the other removals of ASSERT for the ByteSize -> int change

-No SPARC build attempted at 16+18, the regular patches were broken, although now fixed.
+SPARC build was originally skipped as the regular patches were broken, now fixed.